DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 This repository is my humble endeavour to take a you through **The Best of AI** by introducing you to very many constructs, design elements, real applications, codesets, FAQs from the beautiful landscape of AI.
 Bon Vaoyage!

-A commitment:   *I, The Captain of the Cruise- DeepHiveMind, would continue to enrich this repository in my relentless persuit of democratizing the field of AI.*
+A commitment:   *I, The Sailor of the Cruise- DeepHiveMind, would continue to enrich this repository in my relentless persuit of democratizing the field of AI.*

 Welcome Onboard!